 - Focused on sectors and systems that are nationally important, including information on trends and current state.

 - Customizable by providing trustworthy data, methods, and sources that users can adapt for specific needs at regional and local levels.

 - Built upon existing indicator efforts by integrating data from across Federal agencies, NGOs, academia, and the private sector into one system.

 - Regularly updated and evaluated to identify opportunities for indicator research and development as a part of long-term sustained assessment activities.

 Over 150 scientists and managers from 9 Federal agencies, the public and private sectors, and academia have been involved in the system’s development.
-A pilot Indicators System will be launched in 2014 through USGCRP’s Global Change Information System as a prototype to be tested and evaluated by both scientists and user communities, with lessons learned used to inform the system’s development.
-The next phase of the Indicators System (launch expected for 2015) is intended to be a dynamic information service, ultimately including over 100 indicators.
+A pilot set of indicators will be launched in 2015 through USGCRP’s Global Change Information System as a prototype to be tested and evaluated by both scientists and user communities, with lessons learned used to inform the system’s development.
+The next phase of the Indicators System is intended to be a dynamic information service, ultimately including over 100 indicators.